mdayku/twimc/DEPLOYMENT.md

 2. **Create a new project**:
    - Click "Select a project" → "New Project"
-   - Name: "Steno Demand Letter Generator"
+   - Name: "TWIMC - Steno"
    - Click "Create"

 3. **Enable required APIs**: